 Meeting Point: Radisson Blu Hotel

-Head out to one of Tromsø’s magical reindeer camps.
+On this Sami experience, you will head out to Tromso Arctic Reindeer’s ranch.
 You will spend time with the reindeer- giving them food and learning how they are taken care of.

 Duration: 4.5 hours